DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 If the course doesn't exist in the previous cycle we'll need them to confirm the offer first, then we can change the course to the new course in the current cycle.

+## Confirm deferral in the console

-If the course details changed from one cycle to another the provider users will ask to support to change.
-To confirm a deferral via console:
+If the course details have changed from one cycle to another, provider users should contact support to request the changes.
+To confirm a deferral through the console:

 ```ruby
 application_choice = ApplicationChoice.find(ID_OF_APPLICATION_CHOICE)